 Portraits, technology and our relationship to our changing environment are recurring themes in Marion's paintings.
-Based in a studio above Newport's iconic Victorian market building, the restless spirit of Newport and the River Usk edge their way into in her work.
+The restless spirit of Newport and the River Usk edge their way into in her work.

 Remaining distinctive even though re-inventing her working methods, she challenges the boundaries of her practice.
 Currently engaging community groups as a lead artist – to create 'Maindee Stories' – Marion aims to re-connect people to previously forgotten skills and in doing so, forge stronger links with their communities.

-Collaborating with experienced designers and embroiderers, memories are associated to places through the narrative quality of embroidery and textiles – Maindee is another area of Newport undergoing transformation.
+Collaborating with experienced designers and embroiderers, memories are associated to places through the narrative quality of embroidery and textiles.

 Issues of migration, social histories and personal stories are explored through interviews and visualisation, Marion uses her art practice to transform perceptions as well as ourselves.